mafifafm/pxt-microbit/docs/test/courses/csintro/arrays/activity.md

 * From the Inputs Toolbox drawer, drag out an **'on button A pressed'** block onto the Workspace.

 * Drag the **'repeat'** loop from the **'on start'** block into the **'on button A pressed'** block.
-Instead of repeating 4 times, let's use the values from the array to figure out how many stars to plot on our micro:bit.
+Instead of repeating 4 times, let's use the values from the array to figure out how many stars to plot on our Ragga.

 * From the Arrays Toolbox drawer, drag a **'list get value at'** oval block onto the Workspace and drop into the **'repeat'** loop, replacing the default value of 4.
 When you type a 0, 1, 2, 3, or 4 into the **'get value'** block, it will plot the number of stars indicated by the value held in the specified array index.